SheffieldR/Original.SheffieldR.github.io/_posts/2017-02-01-february-meetup.markdown

 Analyst and data lover, Christopher Hopkinson, will be delving into the bowels of the R language to try to understand how R evaluates our code and when this may lead to unexpected results.

-If this topic is of interest, you might like to have a read of (Hadley's Advanced R book)[http://adv-r.had.co.nz/Computing-on-the-language.html].
+If this topic is of interest, you might like to have a read of [Hadley's Advanced R book](http://adv-r.had.co.nz/Computing-on-the-language.html).

 Hope to see you there!